fonghuiyue/media_mate/readme.md

 <img align="center" style="width: 100%; height:100%;" src="https://raw.githubusercontent.com/willyb321/media_mate/develop/img/viewer.jpg" alt="Media Mate UI">
 <img align="center" style="width: 100%; height:100%;" src="https://raw.githubusercontent.com/willyb321/media_mate/develop/img/streamer.png" alt="Media Mate UI">

+## Disclaimer

+I cannot be responsible for anything that happens when you use this program.
+If your computer explodes, if your house gets blown up - I cannot be responsible.
+Likewise, I am not responsible for anything that you do with this program.

 ## License